Do not be greedy, Think Twice: Sampling and Selection for Document-level Information Extraction: Abstract

 \section{Abstract}

-Document-level Information Extraction (DocIE) aims to produce an output template with the entities and relations of interest occurring in the given document.
+Document-level Information Extraction (DocIE) aims to produce an output template with the entities, relations, and events of interest occurring in the given document.
 Standard practices include prompting decoder-only LLMs using greedy decoding to avoid output variability.
 Rather than treating this variability as a limitation, we show that sampling can produce substantially better solutions than greedy decoding, especially when using reasoning models.
 We thus propose \textsc{ThinkTwice}, a sampling and selection framework in which the LLM generates multiple candidate templates for a given document, and a selection module chooses the most suitable one.
 We introduce both an unsupervised method that exploits agreement across generated outputs, and a supervised selection method using reward models trained on labeled DocIE data.
 To address the scarcity of golden reasoning trajectories for DocIE, we propose a rejection-sampling-based method to generate silver training data that pairs output templates with reasoning traces.
-Our experiments show the validity of unsupervised and supervised \textsc{ThinkTwice}, consistently outperforming greedy baselines and the state-of-the-art.
+Our experiments show the validity of unsupervised and supervised \textsc{ThinkTwice}, consistently outperforming greedy baselines and the supervised state-of-the-art.
+Our code is publicly available.\footnote{\href{https://github.com/MikelZubi/ThinkTwice}{https://github.com/MikelZubi/ThinkTwice}}